Saccharinity: A very non-homogeneous tree

 We will construct $\Tmax$ and $\mu$ by induction.
 We define $s\lhd t$ by: $\length(s)<\length(t)$ or $\length(s)=\length(t)$ and $s$ is lexicographically smaller than $t$.

 Fix some $t\in\omega\hko$.
-Assume that we already decided which $s\lhd t$ will be elements of $\Tmax$ as that we already defined the set of successors of all these $s$ as well as the measure of their subsets.
-We have to define $\SUCC(t)$ and the measure on it.
+Assume that we already decided which $s\lhd t$ will be elements of $\Tmax$ and that we already defined the set of successors of all these $s$ as well as the measure of their subsets.
+Assume that we have decided to put $t$ into $\Tmax$.
+So we have to define $\SUCC(t)$ and the measure on it.